ysims/EcoNetToolkit/README.md

 ## Troubleshooting

-- ImportError for xgboost: install it with `pip install xgboost` or switch to another model.
 - Shapes or column errors: double-check your `features:` and `label:` names.
 - No probabilities for some models: not all models support `predict_proba`; plots that need probabilities are skipped automatically.